 Back to the dot plates.
 When students get good at recognizing the number values, you can tell them you will flash a plate and before they tell you the answer, you will tell them if you want them to tell you the number of dots on the plate or one more.
 Later you can do one more and one less, and even later two more or two less, and later five more, five less, and later ten ...
 Got the picture?
 I presume you do!

 So dot plates assist student's learning number value, addition facts, and subtraction.

 Getting learners to stop, think, and contemplate how to proceed

 Another thing I think is very powerful is when students look at the plate, they stop and consider different ways of arriving at an answer, and none of them is counting.
 Because when you flash it, they don't have enough time to count.

 This is important for two reasons.

 - Getting young children to stop and say I can think of different ways to solve a problem - is an incredible landmark to achieve.
 I can't emphasize this enough.
 One of the most important things to learn is to stop, survey the problem, and say I can solve this a number of ways, which way should I try first?

 - It is important to discourage counting.
 The worst thing we can do is turn students into habitual counters.
 If we do, it will be the only way they want to solve problems.
 They will be expert counters and lousy problem solvers.
 Once children learn to count, they should be encouraged to solve problems any other way but counting.
 When I see someone that knows how to count trying to solve a problem counting, I usually put my hand over what they are counting and say.
 I am sure you can think of another way.
 Maybe count by twos or group by five's, or ....

-More activities in number value sections
+More activities to support number value

 Development of multiplication and division facts